-I commend this resource for Lent and Easter as a way to dream the Kingdom of God and to shape the future of our diocese.
+I commend this resource and encourage you use it to help shape the future of our diocese according to the Kingdom of God.

-Rt Rev Declan Lang, Bishop of Clifton St Ambrose, Feast of Candlemas, February 2021
+Rt Rev Declan Lang, Bishop of Clifton St Ambrose, August 2021

 Dare to Dream

 When Jesus spoke again to the people, he said, "I am the light of the world.
 Whoever follows me will never walk in darkness, but will have the light of life."
 (John 8:12)